foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 <a id="D6" href="#D6">D6:</a> Now we'll create the zip file.
 Close the `module.json` file if it's still open, then navigate up a folder into `modules`, so that you can see the folder for your own module.

-Right-click it, and compress it into a zip file:
+Right-click your module's folder, and compress it into a zip file:
 - Windows 10: `Send to > Compressed (zipped) folder`
 - Windows 11: `Compress to > zip`
 - macOS: `Compress [folder name]`